perico72/thingbomb/apps/www/src/content/blog/rewriting-my-entire-app.md

 ---
 title: "Why I chose SolidJS to rewrite my app"
 pubDate: 2024-12-28
-description: "This article goes over the reasons why I rewrote, technical decisions, and the future of Flowtide."
+description: "This article goes over the reasons why I rewrote, technical decisions, and the future of Blooft."
 heroImage: "/rewriting.jpg"
 author: "George"
 ---

 > Most of this article is outdated.
 I have changed the approach yet again from a block-based widget approach into a more traditional New Tab approach (which is not drag-and-drop) in the latest update (v4).
 I have also determined that making a JavaScript-based plugin system is not technically feasible within a browser extension.
 This article is being preserved for historical purposes; it may no longer be accurate.

-I decided to rewrite Flowtide entirely using SolidJS.
-This article will explain the reasons, technical decisions, and the future of Flowtide.
+I decided to rewrite Blooft entirely using SolidJS.
+This article will explain the reasons, technical decisions, and the future of Blooft.

-For context, Flowtide is a New Tab page for Chrome and Firefox that aims to be beautiful and customizable.
+For context, Blooft is a New Tab page for Chrome and Firefox that aims to be beautiful and customizable.
 It is free and open-source software.

 ## New goals

-I ultimately realized that Flowtide wasn't doing anything different.
+I ultimately realized that Blooft wasn't doing anything different.
 It worked like every other New Tab page; clock in the middle, a bookmarks menu, and some sort of background.

 I wanted to make it stand out from the crowd, taking a modular approach while keeping the customizability.